Threadstone-Wiki/Threadstone-Wiki/pages/update-suppression.md

 Just like above we also get an item duplication here and the wither skeleton skull item will stay in the players inventory.

 # Population Suppression
-Update suppression during [Terrain Population](chunk/population.md) can be used to manipulate [global-flags](global-flags.md), create invisible chunks and create barrier blocks.
+Update suppression during [Terrain Population](chunk/population.md) can be used for:

+- Manipulating [global-flags](global-flags.md), like instant tile ticks, instant falling and redstone power flag.
+- Creating invisible chunks
+- Creating barrier blocks.

 See [Terrain Population - Population Suppression](chunk/population.md#population-suppression).